 Cardiovascular disease is the major cause of morbidity and mortality in both men and women with diabetes (approximately 50-70% of deaths) [1-5].
 The risk of cardiovascular disease is increased approximately 2 fold in men and 3-4 fold in women [2-4, 6, 7].
-In the Framingham study, the annual rate of cardiovascular disease was similar in men and women with diabetes. emphasizing that woman with diabetes need as aggressive preventive treatment as men with diabetes [2, 6].
+In the Framingham study, the annual rate of cardiovascular disease was similar in men and women with diabetes, emphasizing that woman with diabetes need as aggressive preventive treatment as men with diabetes [2, 6].
 In addition, several but not all studies, have shown that patients with diabetes who have no history of cardiovascular disease have approximately the same risk of having a myocardial infarction as non-diabetic patients who have a history of cardiovascular disease, i.e., diabetes is an equivalent risk factor as a history of a previous cardiovascular event [8, 9].
-The duration of diabetes and other risk factors likely determine whether a patient with diabetes has a risk equivalent to patients with a history of previous cardiovascular events [10, 11].
+The duration of diabetes and the presence of other risk factors likely determine whether a patient with diabetes has a risk equivalent to patients with a history of previous cardiovascular events [10, 11].
 Moreover, numerous studies have shown that patients with diabetes who have cardiovascular disease are at a very high risk of having another event, indicating that this population of patient's needs especially aggressive preventive measures [1, 8].
 This increased risk for the development of cardiovascular disease in patients with diabetes is seen both in populations where the prevalence of cardiovascular disease is high (Western societies) and low (for example, Japan) [2].
 However, in societies where the prevalence of cardiovascular disease is low, the contribution of cardiovascular disease as a cause of morbidity and mortality in patients with diabetes is reduced [2].
 While the database is not as robust, the evidence indicates that patients with Type 1 diabetes are also at high risk for the development of cardiovascular disease [1, 12-14].
-Interestingly, women with type 1 diabetes have twice the excess risk of fatal and nonfatal vascular events compared to men with type 1 diabetes [15].
-While the development of diabetes at a young age increases the risk of cardiovascular disease in patients with both Type 1 and Type 2 diabetes the deleterious impact is greater in patients with Type 2 diabetes [16].
+Interestingly, women with type 1 diabetes have twice the excess risk of fatal and nonfatal vascular events compared to men with type 1 diabetes [15, 16].
+Additionally, developing type 1 diabetes at a young age increases the risk of cardiovascular disease to a greater degree than late onset type 1 diabetes [16].
+While the development of diabetes at a young age increases the risk of cardiovascular disease in patients with both Type 1 and Type 2 diabetes the deleterious impact is greater in patients with Type 2 diabetes [17].
 Lastly, in patients with both Type 1 and Type 2 diabetes the presence of renal disease increases the risk of cardiovascular disease [4, 13].
-Of note is that the risk of developing cardiovascular events in patients with diabetes has decreased recently most likely due to better lipid and blood pressure control, which again reinforces the need to aggressively treat these risk factors in patients with diabetes [5, 7, 17].
+Of note is that the risk of developing cardiovascular events in patients with diabetes has decreased recently, most likely due to better lipid and blood pressure control, which again reinforces the need to aggressively treat these risk factors in patients with diabetes [5, 7, 18].